KetchupOnMyKetchup/LearnCSharpBase/README.md

 # LearnCSharp
 THIS IS A WORK IN PROGRESS AND NOT COMPLETED YET.
 LAST UPDATE 8/28/21

+This should be paired with the following syllabus I created here and it approximately follows it: http://www.crystaltenn.com/2020/03/learn-c-from-scratch-comprehensive.html

 ### Overview
 This code base is intended:
 - To help people learn how to program in C# who have no dev or C# experience at all.